BEHRConsulting/meraki-info/initial-prompts.md

 If the option --output is provided, use this for the name of output file.
 If --output is "-" or not provided then send to stdout.

- if --all is specified and --output is not default, include the device network on output

 If the option --format is provided it can be text, xml, json, csv for the output file.
 Text is the default format.

 If the option --all is provided generate files for all networks in the specified organization.
 If the option --org is not specified, process all organizations.
 If option --net is not specified, process all networks.
-Consolidated output should include org and network as required.
+Consolidated output should include org name, org ID, network name, and network ID as required.

 If the option --loglevel is provided, the app should set the logging level accordingly.
 The default logging level should be "error", but it can be set to "debug" or "info" based on the user's preference.